dokku/dokku-graphite/README.md

 # usage
 dokku graphite:link <service> <app> [--link-flags...]
 ```

+flags:

+- `-a|--alias "BLUE_DATABASE"`: an alternative alias to use for linking to an app via environment variable
+- `-q|--querystring "pool=5"`: ampersand delimited querystring arguments to append to the service link

 A graphite service can be linked to a container.
 This will use native docker links via the docker-options plugin.
 Here we link it to our 'playground' app.